loveencounterflow/pipedreams/README.md

 #### (Synchronous) Stream Observer

-When calling `$` with a function that takes **a single argument**, you get back an **Observer**, that is, a transform that gets to see all the data events, but can't modify any; in a manner of speaking, an observer is a 'transformation-less transform'.
+When calling `$` with a function that takes **a single argument**, you get back an **Observer**, that is, a transform that gets all the data events passed in, but can't send any; in a manner of speaking, an observer is a 'transformation-less transform' (note, however, that in case events are implemented as a mutable object, such as a list or a plain old object, an observer can still mutate that event).
 The observer will be called once more with `data` set to `null` when the stream is about to end:

 ```coffee
 $ ( data ) ->